 To ensure we can capture learning from this, a feedback form is available to help to seek the views from everyone who uses the service.
 Historically this process has a poor response rate which may reflect the long-term health care setting where we may receive multiple complaints from the same person.
 It therefore remains a challenge encouraging complainants to complete the feedback forms on each occasion.
-During 2022/23, there was renewed focus on this and an increase in form received was achieved (17 forms were returned compared to seven in 2021/22 and three in 2020/21).
+During 2023/24, only two feedback forms were received.
+A review of the form template, and how the information is captured is underway to improve the volume and quality of the feedback provided.